brajeshwar/brajeshwar.github.io/_posts/2008/2008-04-16-apple-iphone-in-india-by-sept.md

----
-layout: post
-title: Official Apple iPhone in India by September
+# Official Apple iPhone in India by September
----

 Named "Invention of the Year 2007" by Times Magazine, the iPhone is an "Amazing" Phone.
 The above ad/video is one of Apple's iPhone Ads.